 Introverts are finally getting our time in the sun.
-There are more websites, books, and communities for introverts than ever before—enough that young introverts can grow up understanding themselves, instead of feeling “wrong” like I did as a kid.
+There are more websites, books, and communities for introverts than ever before—enough that young introverts can grow up understanding their introversion, instead of feeling “wrong” like I did as a kid.
 But there’s no shortage of people who still don’t get it.
 Anytime I mention I’m an introvert, someone asks something like, “Why can’t you just learn to be social like everyone else?”

 That viewpoint is backwards, but it does raise a good question.
 Do people “learn” to be introverts as they grow up, or are we introverts from birth?
 In other words, what makes you an introvert—your genes, your upbringing, or some mix of both?

 To answer this question I turned to Dr. Marti Olsen Laney’s book The Hidden Gifts of the Introverted Child: Helping Your Child Thrive in an Extroverted World.
 Laney gives a detailed rundown of what we know about young introverts, including the specific factors that cause them to be introverted in the first place.

 Like most questions of nature versus nurture, Laney tells us that the answer is a little bit of both:

 “Yes, children are born with an innate temperament.
 And yes, parents are vitally important to how that temperament is nurtured.”

 But she emphasizes that introverts are (mostly) born that way.
 Specifically: